Lucas Glover Betting Profile: The Sentry - PGA TOUR

 Glover's Best Finishes

-- Glover, who participated in 32 tournaments last season, secured two wins with four top-five finishes and six finishes in the top 10.
+- Glover, who played 32 tournaments last season, secured two wins with four top-five finishes and six finishes in the top 10.

-- Last season, one of Glover's two wins came when he shot -34 at the FedEx St. Jude Championship.
+- Last season Glover had two wins, with one of them coming at the FedEx St. Jude Championship, where he shot -34.

-- Glover earned 885 points last season, which placed him 49th in the FedExCup standings.
+- Glover placed 49th in the FedExCup standings with 885 points last season.

 Glover's Strokes Gained Rankings